tannazma/expense-manager/README.md

 `npx prisma studio`

 6. Install npm Packages
-npm should be installed in the root, backend, and frontend directories.
+npm should be installed in the *root, backend, and frontend directories*.
 Navigate to each directory and run the following command:
  `npm i`

 8. Run the application